Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 - https://www.reddit.com/r/archlinux/comments/1ayqsqs/noob_to_btrfs_how_do_i_restore_from_a_snapshot/

 ## TODO

+Snapper:

+- Fix ambit.
+- Are snapshots read-only?
+Where do they live?
+Can config make them read-only by default?
+- /.snapshots vs /snapshots
+- After rollback try to display other snapshots.

+Old:

 - Create scripts, insert into rd as per rob86_com/rpi-luks instructions
   - snapshot-take should work from initfs and normal environment with sudo